“ACE Essentials – understanding the ‘what and why’ for all educators and their community partners”

 FREE for WCC members.
 Non-WCC attendees will be invoiced $30.00 by the WIllamette ESD

 Goal - To provide clear and comprehensive information about:

 b) why understanding ACE is important for schools & communities

 c) who might be impacted in your schools and classrooms

 d) next steps your district could consider

-Audience profile - educators representing multiple roles (administrators, teachers, paraprofessionals) and all grade levels and their community partners (PreK, health, law enforcement, city council, Board members, etc.)
+Audience profile - educators representing multiple roles (Administrators, Teachers, Paraprofessionals) and all grade levels and their community partners (Pre-K, Health, Law Enforcement, City Council, Board Members)